ErvaErgul/Bookstore-Fullstack/README.md

 The project is fully dockerized and uploaded to [dockerhub](https://hub.docker.com/r/ervaergul/bookstore/tags).
 You can use the "docker-compose.yml" file in the src directory to run the project.

-The frontend runs on "localhost:3000"
+The frontend will be accessible on "localhost:3000"

 To perform CRUD operations, log in with;
 - username: erva